Credit points: 15

 Subject year levelYear Level 5 - Masters

-Prerequisites Must be admitted in the Master of Data Science (SMDS) and have completed STA4SS and STM4PM.
-Other students require Coordinators Approval.
+Prerequisites Must be admitted in the Master of Data Science (SMDS) and have passed STM4PSD or both STA4SS and STM4PM Other students require Coordinators Approval

 Graduate capabilities & intended learning outcomes

 Melbourne (Bundoora), 2021, Semester 2, Blended

 Maximum enrolment sizeN/A